emacsorphanage/sourcemap/README.md

 Find line and column of original file from specified properties.

-`properties` is plist and shoul have following properties
+`properties` is plist and should have following properties
 - `:source` - source file
 - `:line` - Line in generated file
 - `:column` - Column in generated file